I've got so much stuff coming in here, I can't keep track of it anymore.

 Who knows, folks?

-First are telling people to call here and listen, and then they do, and then callers with deep intel that nobody else knows about happen to just be disconnected in the middle of their point.
+And then callers with deep intel that nobody else knows about happen to just be disconnected in the middle of their point.

-Audio soundbite number twenty-eight.
+Audio soundbite number 28.

-They sit out there and they talk about Fox not being real news, that Fox is more uh an agenda, is more an attitude.
+They sit out there and they talk about Fox not being real news, that Fox is more an agenda, is more an attitude.

-Fox is just horrible, Fox is like talk radio.
+Fox is like talk radio.

 All right.